PRTSTR%

 should be set in advance; PRTSTR% supports them all.

-To give you a basic idea of how it works, try the PRTSTR_bas program (LRUN it
+To give you a basic idea of how it works, play with the demo_PRTSTR_bas

-in an SBASIC).
-As it runs, cover the window with another program window.
+program (LRUN it in an SBASIC).
+As it runs, cover the window with another

-High beep implies no error, low beep usually means not complete.
-So unless
+program window.
+High beep implies no error, low beep usually means not

-timeout is set to -1 (wait until complete) the program will keep functioning
+complete.
+So unless timeout is set to -1 (wait until complete) the program

 Program Status